 Consider another case where you want to know which sweets have received more positive reviews.
 In this case, your sources of data may not be limited to databases, they could extend to social websites or customer feedback messages.
 In this case, my suggestion to you would be to employ a Data Scientist.
 A person employed as a Data Scientist is more suited to apply algorithms and conduct this socio-computational analysis.

-Key Differences Between Data Science Vs Data Mining
+Key Differences Between Data Science and Data Mining

-Below is the difference between data science and data mining are as follows
+Below is the key difference between data science and data mining.

 - Data Mining is an activity which is a part of a broader Knowledge Discovery in Databases (KDD) Process while Data Science is a field of study just like Applied Mathematics or Computer Science.